-Sliver – combed, unpainted, and unbleached sheep wool, without fleece hairs.
-This type of wool serves as the raw material for making a tops (combed ribbon) and carded wool.
-Sliver is also used as a basis for felting (1st and 2nd layers), with subsequent applications of wool of other colors.
+Sliver – is a long bundle of fibre that is generally used to spin yarn.
+A sliver is created by carding or combing the fibre, which is then drawn into long strips where the fibre is parallel.
+When sliver is drawn further and given a slight twist, it becomes roving.
+Sliver is used as a basis for felting (1st and 2nd layers), with subsequent applications of wool of other colors.
 Sliver is sold as strands (lumps) or in the form of a ribbon, and may be gray, brown, or the color of melted milk.
-It lays well and costs much less than dyed wool.

 Carded – this wool has a loose texture, which is twisted in layers and is similar to cotton.
 Its fibers are short, retain their natural, crimped structure, and are arranged in a chaotic order; so the process of interlayer adhesion of wool begins almost immediately.
 Carded wool can be fashioned into the form of a blanket, but this is not the only option.
 The same carded wool can also be stretched into a ribbon (either by simply dividing the blanket into strips or drawing it out) – in this form it is called roving.
 The form of the ribbon does not change the underlying type of wool into roving, it still remains carded in its internal essence.
 The approximate thickness of roving is most often equal to the thickness of the hand.
 Carded wool is useful when laying out the background of the wool painting.